CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 ### Homework

-There will be one or more homework assignments with small problems related to the material presented in the lectures.
+- There will be one or more homework assignments with small problems related to the material presented in the lectures.
 Each will be assigned in Blackboard along with submission instructions.
 The exact instructions will follow.
+- Assignments should be done independently.
+General, high-level discussion of assignments with other students in the class is allowed, but all actual work should be your own.
+Written assignments that show excessive similarities will be taken as evidence of cheating and dealt with accordingly.
+See more details below under "Academic integrity."
+- Assignments should be turned in by the beginning of the lecture on the due day.
+You can submit up to 24 hours after the deadline; if you do so, your score will be reduced by 10%.
+If you submit more than 24 hours after the deadline, the submission will not be accepted.

 ### Project